AlexanderSavochkin/AlexanderSavochkin.github.io/output/posts/fpga-driven-data-streaming-into-raspberry-pi-speed-and-timing-stability-part-1/index.rst

     }

 The FPGA code is written in Verilog.
 Here is some highlights of the timing device design.
-The icestick has a 12 MHz reference clock, and we use it with PLL available on the ICE40 FPGA for generate 50.25 MHz internal "fast" clock.
+The icestick has a 12 MHz reference clock, and we use it with PLL available on the ICE40 FPGA for generatint 50.25 MHz internal "fast" clock.
 So our timer resolution is approximatelly 20 ns.
 Here is how we declare the PLL in verilog:

 .. code-block:: verilog